 So, why did the actor pursue the sabotage?
 According to Musk’s email, it’s because he didn’t receive a promotion that he felt he deserved.
 However, if it’s any consolation, Tesla probably made the correct decision not to promote him, based on the malicious nature of his actions, Musk wrote.

-SEE: System update policy (Tech Pro Research)
+SEE: IT staff systems/data access policy (Tech Pro Research)

 What happened at Tesla is a worst-case scenario for many CEOs and CISOs alike.
 Not only have company secrets been leaked, but the core OS code could have been compromised in unknown ways.
 This, of course, begs the question of why this particular individual had these permissions to begin with.